yohann-kevin/the-minifier/CONTRIBUTING.md

 ⚙️  Options ⚙️

   -h, --help      🆘 Print this usage guide
-  -a, --all string   📝 Minify all project
+  -a, --all       📝 Minify all project
   -c, --css       🖌️ Minify all project css
   -w, --html      🌐 Minify all project html
   -j, --js        🚂 Minify all project javascript
   -t, --ts        🚆 Minify all project typescript
   -n, --no-min    ❌ Does not generate a .min file but overwrites existing files
 ```

 ## Workflow